 We chopped onions, carrots, and almonds with this model and evaluated the finished product on quality and consistency, as well as comparing the stopping time of the "Pulse" button between different models.
-The BLACK+DECKER merited a 5 out of 10, which put it close to the back of the pack, only beating out the chopping performance of the Hamilton Beach Professional
+The Black+Decker scores average, which put it close to the back of the pack.
+It only had a slight pause between the release of the pulse button.

-This model only offers a medium shred setting, and the feed tube was too small to fit a 2lb block of cheese, requiring us to slice it in half lengthwise.
-A large portion of the cheese crumbled, rather than shredded and there were copious amounts stuck in the space between the lid and the shredding disc.
-However, the 50% of the cheese that shredded properly was of acceptable quality, though the machine sounded like it might break throughout this.
+Continuing its downward trend, the Black+Decker performed worse at shredding than pureeing.
+We evaluated its shredding capabilities with cheese, potatoes, and carrots and compared the adjustability of shredding settings to the other models.
+It only offers a medium shred setting, and the feed tube was too small to fit a 2lb block of cheese, requiring us to slice it in half lengthwise.
+A large portion of the cheese crumbled rather than shredded, and there were copious amounts stuck in the space between the lid and the shredding disc.
+However, the 50% of the cheese that was shredded properly was of acceptable quality, though the machine sounded like it might break throughout this.

 The quality of shredded potatoes and carrots dropped significantly, with extremely inconsistently sized, flimsy shreds being produced.
-There were also large chunks of both foodstuffs remaining in the gap between lid and shredding disc.
+There were also large chunks of foodstuffs remaining in the gap between the lid and shredding disc.

 Performance fell when it came to slicing potatoes or zucchini, creating slices that had a wide range in thickness with tapered cuts.

 The bowl, lid, blades, and discs are all dishwasher safe, though for the top shelf only.
 The blade was relatively easy to clean by hand, though the smooth texture made it a little hard to hold onto when it was all soaped up.
 The bowl didn't have any particularly troublesome spots to clean, but its smaller size added a little difficulty to the process.
 The lid wasn't bad, though there is a small gap between the edge of the lid and where the feed tube intersects that can be quite difficult to get a sponge or brush, allowing some food scraps to be overlooked.